Global Health Research Groups

 View the full membership of the Global Health Research Units and Groups - Call 1 Funding Committee and Global Health Research Units and Groups - Call 2 Funding Committee.

-To date, the Global Health Research Groups programme has held three funding calls.
+To date, the Global Health Research Groups programme has held four funding calls.

 The third call for Global Health Research Groups opened in June 2020 and had two closing dates in Autumn 2020 and Summer 2021.

 Funding decisions for this call have now been made and are detailed in the Funding Commitee minutes.

 - Third call remit and guidance

 The second funding call for Global Health Research Groups launched in 2017.
 A total of 20 new groups were awarded £40 million of funding.

 - Call 2 Groups selection panel committee minutes (Day 1)